Ahmiii/StocksBE/docs/API_DOCUMENTATION.md

 │   │   ├── tradeData.js         # Normalises trades, calculates/merges/reconciles positions
 │   │   ├── dateRange.js         # Parses ?from=&to= (shared by positions and price history)
 │   │   ├── benchmark.js         # Split detection, daily walk (TWR + KSE100 shadow), XIRR, per-stock alpha
+│   │   ├── dividendIncon.js     # Shares held on a date; dividends you were entitled to (section 11.3, endpoint 22)
+│   │   ├── pace.js              # Random pauses between provider calls, stop on 429 / 5xx (section 10.8)
+│   │   ├── secrets.js           # AES-256-GCM encrypt / decrypt for the stored broker password
 │   │   ├── generateToken.js     # Signs the JWT and sets a cookie
 │   │   └── test.js              # Old experiment script — NOT used by the server (see section 14)
+│   ├── jobs/
+│   │   └── dailySync.js         # Nightly sync: weekdays at a random time 18:00–23:00 Karachi, catch-up after a restart (section 10.6)
 │   └── generated/prisma/        # Generated Prisma client (git-ignored)
 ├── package.json
 └── .env                         # Secrets (git-ignored)